 It sounds scary, but sometimes letting your kids do the shopping works really well.
 Your kids get the clothes they need, they learn valuable lessons such as budgeting and decision-making, and you get to sit back and relax.
 Make a budget and take out the decided amount of cash your kids are going to use to buy their clothing.
 Also, sit down with them and discuss what they need and what they should be looking for, such as a couple of pairs of kids' jeans, some shirts, sweaters, or whatever else they may need for school.
 Make a list, set the budget, and sit back to let the kids shop.
 If they come back with something unpractical, you can always exchange or return it, but the lesson is still there.
 This is also an effective way to make a clear budget for yourself and stick to it.

 You don’t have to do all your back-to-school shopping in one go.
 Spacing out back-to-school shopping will often save you money or at least will help you stick to a monthly budget for better cash flow.
-This is also great because you can get your kids a few stylish outfits and back-to-school shirts and then wait to buy more until the sales begin and your kids have a better idea of what their personal style is looking like this year.
+This is also great because you can get your kids a few stylish outfits and back-to-school uniform polo shirts and then wait to buy more until the sales begin and your kids have a better idea of what their personal style is looking like this year.
 Also, kids tend to grow really fast!
 What fits them in September might not fit them in December.
 When you space out your shopping, you don’t have to waste money on clothes that won’t fit in a couple of months.
 Spacing out shopping is also a great way to take advantage of sales as they come up, so you don’t have to pay full price.

 Buying used may not sound so glamorous to your kids, but you can often find lightly worn and stylish clothing at heavily discounted prices.
 Also, explain to your kids that when you buy used clothing, you’re not just saving money, but you’re also reducing your consumption and reusing items instead of buying new ones.
 This can be a perfect opportunity to talk about living more sustainably, being environmentally conscious, and focusing on the importance of reusing and recycling.
 Always save clothes that one kid has grown out of for the next kid, so you don’t have to buy everything again!
 You can also encourage your kids to give away the clothes that no longer fit them to teach them that generously helping others is a positive thing.